Frontline leadership role clarity project.

 Ability First Australia is undertaking a project that defines the role, competencies, and capabilities of the Frontline Leader.

-Spread over 4 stages, and scheduled for completion by June 2021, we anticipate this project will have a profound impact on the long-term viability of the NDIS: facilitating career pathways, informing recruitment practices, and increasing capacity for leaders to be successful in their roles.
+Spread over 4 stages and completed June 2021, we anticipate this project will have a profound impact on the long-term viability of the NDIS: facilitating career pathways, informing recruitment practices, and increasing capacity for leaders to be successful in their roles.

 This project is funded by the Australian Government Department of Social Services.
 Visit www.dss.gov.au for more information.